deeedob/thesis/content/21_foundation_clap.md

 the input signal's level in decibels.
 Accordingly, our plugin will manage the audio inputs and outputs and feature a single adjustable parameter: gain.

-Setting up our project is straightforward.
-We'll create a directory for our plugin, obtain the CLAP library, and prepare the initial files:
+Setting up the project is straightforward.
+We'll create a directory for the plugin, obtain the CLAP library, and prepare the initial files:

 ```bash